Suth272/Element-Battle/README.md

 - [x] Looks good on Mobile, Tablet and Desktop
 - [x] Confirmed that the header, rules, game options and game results are easy to read.
 - [x] Confirmed that the colours and fonts chosen are easy to read and accesiblle by running it through lighthouse in the devtools, which can be seen the accessbility testing.
+- [x] Confirmed that the sounds are correctly played according to the event that occurs, with no overlapping of the sounds.
+- [x] Confirmed that the anti-spam function work correctly.

 ## Defect Tracking
 While coding the website, defects have occured throughout the build, which I have fixed as the project progressed.
 All the defects have been recorded in GitHub Issues.
 They can also be seen in the screenshots below.